nathanaherne/cruisin/docs/diy/build-overview/index.md

 # Build your own Cruisin Electric Car

-It is possible to build the Cruisin Co Electric Car in a single day (excluding painting and as long as we have all parts available) and [we use the same tools listed here]({{< ref "/diy/tools-required/index" >}})
+It is possible to build the Cruisin Co Electric Car in a single day (excluding painting and as long as we have all parts available) and [we have the tools listed here](/cruisin/diy/tools-required/index.md)

 (toolsRequired.md).